-- Introduction: State your name, where you are from, your relationship to prostate cancer, any relationship you may have with your member (if appropriate). - Key Message: Share the very brief, 2-3 sentence version of your story.
+- Introduction: State your name, where you are from, your relationship to prostate cancer, any relationship you may have with your Member of Congress (if appropriate). - Key Message: Share the very brief, 2-3 sentence version of your story.
 Describe the relevant issue and why it is important to you. - Request: What you want them to do.
-In our case it is to support \$120 million for the DoD prostate cancer research program, \$20 million for CDC prostate cancer activities and, for House members, to cosponsor two bills.
+In our case it is to cosponsor two bills support \$120 million for the DoD prostate cancer research program, and \$20 million for CDC prostate cancer activities.